In this article

 Over time, this can lead to a physical dependence on alcohol.
 Alcohol dependence changes the way your brain functions.

-Meanwhile, people with high tolerance are more resistant to alcohol's effects.
-They are more prone to alcohol use disorders (AUDs).
-It takes more alcohol and a longer time before an alcohol use disorder develops.
+Meanwhile, people with high tolerance are more resistant to alcohol’s effects.
+They’re more prone to alcohol use disorders (AUDs).
+It takes more alcohol and a longer time before an AUD develops.

 Ultimately, it depends on how much alcohol you consume and how frequently you drink.
 You can have a high alcohol tolerance and still develop alcoholism if you drink heavily for prolonged periods.